Squirtle007/CUDA-Q/colab/README.md

 <br>
 <br>

 **Step 4.
-Set up CUDA Quantum properly in the Colab environment using the following commands (at the very beginning)**
+CUDA-Q can be set up properly in the Colab environment by running the commands at the very beginning (version `0.7.1` as an example)**
 <br>
 ```
 !wget https://developer.download.nvidia.com/compute/cuda/repos/ubuntu2204/x86_64/cuda-keyring_1.0-1_all.deb